Clemapfel/jluna/docs/manual.md

 ### Avoid String Parsing

-It's easy to fall into treating `jluna` like the REPL: a tool to control Julia through the use of commands supplied as strings.
+It's easy to fall into the pattern of treating `jluna` like the REPL: a way to control Julia through the use of commands *supplied as strings*.
 This is rarely the most optimal way to trigger Julia-side actions, however.
-Notably, when calling Julia functions, often the following pattern, of calling functions directly through C, achieves much better performance:
+Notably, when calling Julia functions, often, the following pattern of calling functions directly through C achieves much better performance:

 ```cpp
 // 1) exactly as fast as pure julia